tkshill/Quarto/CONTRIBUTING.md

 ## Step 3.
 Creating a PR
 At this point, you have two options.

-**The first option** is using the github interface to fork the repo and submit a Pull Request (no code or terminals or IDE required).
+**The first option** is using the github interface to fork the repo, making an edit right here in the github client, and then submit a Pull Request (no code or terminals or IDE required).
 [This guide](https://guides.github.com/activities/hello-world/) shows just how to do that for a small personal repo.
 You would simply replace the step of creating a new repository to just navigating to this one and forking that instead.
 This is a great idea if you simply plan to add to or edit one of the markdown files we use for documentation in this project.

 **The second option** is go the traditional route of forking the repo, creating a local copy of that fork, and working on your changes that way.
 This is also the only way to go if this project expands to include an associated application.
 For that we recommend [this guide](https://www.dataschool.io/how-to-contribute-on-github/).

 **Note:** The guide referenced above uses _master_ as the naming convention for the default branch in all its repos.
 In this project, _main_ is the default branch name.
 When following the instructions in the guide, simply replace _master_ with _main_ wherever it appears and it should proceed as normal. [this guide](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) can help you transition with your own personal repos from master to main, and explains the methodology as to why you should.

-## Step 5.
+## Step 4.
 Awaiting Review

 Once you've submitted your pull request, the only thing left is to wait from feedback from one of the project maintainers.
 Since this is volunteer work for all of course, we ask for patience if you don't see a response immediately.
 Sometimes it takes about a day for someone's schedule to clear up to have the sit to properly review incoming PRs.
 We'd rather not rush a response after someone has put time and effort into submitted.
 If it's been over 24 hours and you haven't received any acknowledgement, you can post a message in the **#open-souce** channel in the slack reminded of your PR, and someone will get back to you.

 If the PR looks good, a maintainer will typically give feedback and merge the request immediately, otherwise they'll let you know what questions they have or what needs to change before your work can be accepted.
 Once it is, you'll see your changes on the main branch and VOILA, open source contribution complete!

-## Step 6.
+## Step 5.
 Tips, Tricks and Gotchas

 This section is just little notes and bits of info that can smooth over some of the bumps and hiccups that can come along with contributiong.